Chongqing Chicken With Chilies (Laziji, 辣子鸡)

 - 4 scallions, roughly chopped, whites and greens separated

 - Marinate chicken pieces in Shaoxing wine and soy sauce while you prepare the other ingredients.

-- Heat wok on high heat until wisps of smoke start to rise and add enough canola or vegetable oil to deep-fry the chicken, about 1½ cups.
+- Heat wok on high heat until wisps of smoke start to rise and add enough oil to deep-fry the chicken, about 1½ cups.
 If your wok or pan is large enough, you can fry it in one batch, but do not overcrowd the chicken.
 When oil is hot, add the chicken pieces and reduce heat to medium; the frying process should produce a medium bubble, frying at around 350°.
 When the chicken pieces appear to be cooked through, remove them from the oil to rest on paper towels.
 Return the oil to a high heat and add back the chicken in two batches, so they are not at all crowded.
 This time they should finish frying at a high heat, about 375°F, with a large, fast bubble.
 Fry just until the chicken is crispy and golden brown, then remove to drain on paper towels.